dotnexus-abdrhman/dotnexus-abdrhman/README.md

 ## 🚀 About Me
 - 🔭 Currently learning and building **.NET backend projects**
 - 🌱 Improving my skills in **Problem Solving & Algorithms**
-- 🎯 Goal: ِA solid backend engineer without losing my mind
+- 🎯 Goal:A solid backend engineer without losing my mind
 - ⚡ Fun fact: *"No fear.
 No distractions.
 The ability to let that which does not matter truly slide."